 Once you write up a petition to seal that includes all of the information outlined in this blog and signed it under oath in front of a notary public, then you have to give a copy to the court and every other government agency involved.

 You will have to certify that you sent a copy of everything you filed in court to the prosecutor’s office that prosecuted your original case.
+Need legal advice?
+Call Public notary Brisbane for better assistance.
 The city prosecutor and judicial district or “county” prosecutor are not the same entity.
 The arresting agency is also entitled to a copy.
 This would be the city police, state troopers, game and fish, or sheriff’s office.
 Then of course, you must actually send them a copy.
 The best way to do this would be via certified U.S. mail and an email so you have a record.
 You should keep the email record or a fax confirmation for proof of service along with the certified mail return receipt.